-Flexible work arrangements are more than a trend—they’re a cost-efficient way of keeping a business running.
-Businesses across the nation implement them to improve working conditions and reduce operating costs associated with in-office employees.
-However, when flex work arrangements aren’t implemented well, organizations are faced with lower employee performance and lower overall business success.
+Even before the COVID-19 pandemic, flexible work arrangements were making the shift from trend to norm.
+Businesses of all types implement them to improve working conditions, increase employee satisfaction and retention, increase hiring flexibility, reduce operating costs, and more.
+But when flex work arrangements aren’t implemented well, organizations are faced with lower employee performance and lower business success.

-Before you decide to make flexible work a part of your company culture, be sure you put programs and policies in place to ensure that your organization will enjoy the benefits while avoiding the most common pitfalls commonly associated with flexible workplaces.
+Before you decide to make flexible work a part of your company culture, make sure you put programs and policies in place to ensure that your organization will enjoy the benefits—and avoid the most common pitfalls along the way.

-Here are 6 ideas to help your HR department plan and get started building a flexible workplace culture.
+Here are six ideas to help your HR department effectively build and implement a flexible workplace culture.

 To get started, carefully review your associated business systems and processes.
 Create a plan that the C-Suite can agree to and begin training for managers in telecommuting employee management.
 Program leaders should be heavily involved to aid those in flex work arrangements to maintain productivity.